 Q: What problem was Michigan Medicine trying to solve when it started a lean product and process development initiative?

-Paul: Michigan Medicine had a relationship with LEI for over 10 years.
+Paul: Michigan Medicine has had a relationship with LEI for over 10 years.
 Dr. Jack Billi here has a good relationship with LEI.
-So it was more of an experiment to have LPPD come and work with my team.
-So [LPPD senior advisor] Jim Morgan and Dr. Billi got together to give it a try and see if it would work with us.
+So, it was more of an experiment to have LPPD come and work with my team.
+So [LPPD senior advisor] Jim Morgan and Dr. Billi got together to try it and see if it would work with us.

-Q: What were some of the LPPD tools that were used?
+Q: What were some of the LPPD tools that you used?

 Q: What were some of the results?